north-road/slyr/docs/user_guide/troubleshooting.md

  Raster layers in Geodatabase files are not supported in QGIS, the database X:\folder\geodatabase.gdb\raster.gdb will need to be converted to TIFF before it can be used outside of ArcGIS | Convert all rasters sitting within the GDB as TIFFs
  Raster catalog layer “RasterLayer” has been removed from the project (raster catalog layers are not supported by QGIS)| These layers will need to be created seperately outside of the catalog layer before conversions.
  Warning: Detailed Surface geology: Could not automatically convert Arcade expression: $feature.
 Please check and repair this expression | This will happen if the Arcade expression in the labelling class has not been completed.
 Fix by assigning a field to the $feature
+ Unique Value legend group title “Lead (206/204 min)” is not supported by QGIS | TBC

 <!---
 ## heading ##